Ludwig II of Bavaria: Cultural references

-A popular 2014 board game, Castles of Mad King Ludwig, is named for Ludwig II and inspired by his penchant for elaborate and whimsical castles; Neuschwanstein Castle is pictured on the box.
-The 2022 collector’s edition of the game features a “Towers” expansion that incorporates new tiles and miniatures based on eight of the king’s castles.
+Two board games, Castles of Mad King Ludwig (2014) and The Palace of Mad King Ludwig (2017), are named for Ludwig II and inspired by his penchant for elaborate and whimsical castles; Neuschwanstein Castle is pictured on the box of Castles.
+The 2022 collector's edition of the game features a Towers expansion that incorporates new tiles and miniatures based on eight of the king's castles.
+Both games were designed by Ted Alspach.

-The 2010 thriller The Secret Crown by Chris Kuzneski is based on the antics of Ludwig II, weaving fiction with known facts about the monarch.
+On 15 March 2023, Ludwig II was included as downloadable content in the turn-based strategy video game Civilization VI.
+When playing as Ludwig, the player is incentivised to build as many great architectural and cultural feats as they can, to mirror his legacy of lavish projects and patronage.